 Yarrawarra Aboriginal Cultural Centre is surrounded by tranquil bushland, pristine beaches and abundant wildlife.Learn more »

-“Gaagal Gurriin” offers contemporary Aboriginal cuisine including kangaroo, crocodile, emu, and native fruit, vegetables and herbs.
-The cafe serves breakfast, lunch and snacks as well as gourmet coffees, fresh juices, homemade cakes and native breads.
-“Gaagal Gurriin” also has a range of native teas, spices and jams available for purchase
+“Bush Tucker Cafe” offers contemporary Aboriginal cuisine including kangaroo pies, bush herb quiches, damper bush jam and cream using native fruit, vegetables and herbs.
+The cafe serves gourmet coffees, fresh juices, homemade cakes and native breads.
+The "Bush Tucker Cafe" also has a range of native teas, spices and jams available for purchase.

 Wadjar Regional Aboriginal Art Gallery

-The Wadjar Gallery opened in 1996 and is a cultural service of Yarrawarra Aboriginal Corporation supported by small grants from Australian Council for the Arts, Arts NSW, Industry & Investment NSW, Museums & Galleries NSW, Regional Arts and other funding bodies, we are mostly self funding .
+The Wadjar Gallery opened in 1996 and is a cultural service supported by small grants from Australian Council for the Arts, Arts NSW, Industry & Investment NSW, Museums & Galleries NSW, Regional Arts and other funding bodies.
+We are mostly self funding .
 The Gallery aims to be a centre of excellence in Aboriginal visual arts for the residents of and visitors to the mid North coast and Northern Rivers region to promote access to and the understanding and development of the Gumbaynggirr culture and coastal Aboriginal visual arts.
-Gallery hours are 9am to 4.00pm, 5 days per week – Wednesday to Sunday.
+Gallery hours are 10 am to 4.00pm Tuesday - Friday 10am - 1 pm Saturday and Sunday CLOSED Monday

 The Gallery also has a wonderful range of locally produced gift lines including woven fish, ceramics, jewellery, cards and smaller artworks.